HEKEPOIU/game/README.md

+# The Game

+This is a game project that barely not using any third party library.

+The following are the list of implemented/working features:

+- keyboard input
+- controller support via HID api and parsing SDL controller database. (need more testing, and will add other api like xinput)
+- audio support via wasapi (working on, now just playing some sine wav.)
+    - muliti thread audio, audio mixing... are not implemented yet, it will done when I need it.

 # Notes:

-If you xbox controller trigger can only work one side please see this [link](https://www.reddit.com/r/xbox/comments/qer8pv/xbox_controller_right_and_left_trigger_merged/), basically Microsoft change they driver that make controller trigger merge into one value, I just can't solve this, but later when we support xinput it should be fix easily.
+If you xbox controller trigger can only work one side please see this [link](https://www.reddit.com/r/xbox/comments/qer8pv/xbox_controller_right_and_left_trigger_merged/), basically Microsoft change they driver that make controller trigger merge into one value, I just can't solve this for new, when we support xinput it should be fix easily.

-## Odin Notes:
+## Some Odin Notes:

 ```odin
 // #subtype are same as using, but can't access the field member via parent struct